openwallet-foundation-labs/vc-api/apps/vc-api/docs/exchanges.md

 This configuration is done at runtime via the use of Exchange Definitions.

-For details on the structure and properties of an exchange definition, see the [Exchange Definition Data Transfer Object documentation](../src/vc-api/exchanges/dtos/exchange-definition.dto.ts)
+For details on the structure and properties of an exchange definition, see the [Exchange Definition Data Transfer Object documentation](../src/vc-api/exchanges/dtos/exchange-definition.dto.ts).

+Exhange Definitions are currently non-standard and custom to this VC-API implementation.

 ### Exchange Definition for Issuance